 Pensionable service: Represents the total years, months and days of service during which you or your employer have contributed to the Plan on your behalf.
-Subject to the Plan's terms, it includes any pensionable service you have purchased, transferred in, or service during which you were receiving short-term or long-term disability benefits or while you were in receipt of benefits from a claim filed under the WSIA.
+Subject to the Plan's terms, it includes any pensionable service you have purchased, transferred in, or service during which you were receiving short-term or long-term disability benefits or while you received benefits from a claim filed under the WSIA.